 There are implicit aggregators.
 An example of this might be an enclosure manager, such as a manager of blades in an enclosure.
-This implementation has ComputerSystem resources representing blades in the ComputerSystemCollection resource, and one or more Managerresources in the ManagerCollection resource.
+This implementation has ComputerSystem resources representing blades in the ComputerSystemCollection resource, and one or more Manager resources in the ManagerCollection resource.
 It also would likely have a Chassis resource for each blade and a Chassis resource for the enclosure, which would use the Contains property in Links to express the containment relationship to the individual blades.
-This class of aggregator has been in existence since Redfish inception as it will proxy to/from blades to perform management functions.
+This class of aggregator has tight coupling with system design, and proxies requests to and from the blades to perform management functions.

 There are complex aggregators.
-An example of this type of aggregator might be a rack level manager, fabric manager, or a manager of similar scale, especially if it is representing resources it gathers by proxying information from other managers like BMCs.
+An example of this type of aggregator might be a rack level manager, fabric manager, or a manager of similar scale, especially if it represents resources that it gathers through the proxy of information from other managers, like BMCs.
 The sources that this manager aggregates are more complex in nature and potentially varying.
-This manager probably has an interface to the resources and is proxying the Redfish service on behalf of each set of resources.
+This manager probably has an interface to the resources and proxies the Redfish service on behalf of each set of resources.
 At this scale, a Redfish client would prefer to provide common functions, such as resetting a set of systems, to the Redfish service as a whole rather than invoking actions individually in order to achieve scalability requirements.
-This class of service also may need assistance in adding members to the service, such as providing address and account inforation in order for the aggregator to contact the components and initiate proxying Redfish operations.
+This class of service also may need assistance in adding members to the service, such as providing address and account information in order for the aggregator to contact the components and initiate the proxy of Redfish operations.

-16.1.1.
-Use cases
+17.1.1 Use cases